 From 18 November 2021, the Ordinary Shares and Market Warrants have been separately listed and traded on Euronext Amsterdam.
-The price at which the Ordinary Shares were traded on 22 December 2021 was €9.80.
-However, due to a lack of liquidity in the Market Warrants during the period leading up to 31 December 2021 and afterwards, there was no recent quoted price at which trading in the Market Warrants took place and as such the pricing of these Warrants does not provide a reliable indication of the fair value of the Warrants at the year end.
-Therefore, a binomial option pricing model valuation was used again, applying a volatility of 40% and adjusting for a 50% probability of a successful Business Combination, to determine the fair value of the Warrants at €1.275 given the most recent transaction price of an Ordinary Share of €9.80 as of 22 December 2021.
+Due to a lack of liquidity in the Market Warrants during the period leading up to 31 December 2022 and afterwards, there was no recent quoted price at which trading in the Market Warrants took place and as such the pricing of these Warrants does not provide a reliable indication of the fair value of the Warrants at the year end.

+Therefore, a binomial option pricing model valuation was used again, applying a volatility of 40% and adjusting for a 75% probability of a successful Business Combination, to determine the fair value of the Warrants at \in 2.134 as of 31 December 2022 given the most recent transaction price of an Ordinary Share of \notin 9.95 as of 30 December 2022.